برجاء الإنتظار ...

 Geriatric Use

 Clinical studies of BENLYSTA did not include sufficient numbers of subjects aged 65 or older to determine whether they respond differently from younger subjects.
-Use with caution in elderly patients.
+Use with caution in geriatric patients.

 Renal Impairment